F-35 fighter jet to make first trans-Atlantic flight in July

 In 2011, Airbus' delayed and over-budget A400 military transport plane was forced to curtail its debut appearance at the Paris Air Show after the plane suffered a gearbox problem in one of its powerful turbo-prop engines.

-U.S. defense officials said the overseas flights would be used for additional training and would help the F-35 program office learn how the plane's logistics, maintenance, aerial refueling, and security systems work overseas.
+U.S. defence officials said the overseas flights would be used for additional training and would help the F-35 program office learn how the plane's logistics, maintenance, aerial refuelling, and security systems work overseas.

 Pratt & Whitney, a unit of United Technologies Corp, builds the single engine that powers the plane.
 Britain's Rolls Royce Group builds the lift fan that enables the B-model of the F-35 to land like a helicopter.